glhrmfrts/q1compile/q1compile_readme.txt

     * Save Config          Ctrl + S              Saves the current configuration to the disk.
     * Save Config As...
 Ctrl + Shift + S      Allows you to choose a new path for saving the configuration.

+  * Edit
+    * Open map in editor   Ctrl + E              Opens the map in the configured editor.
+    * Open editor          Ctrl + Shift + E      Opens the configured editor.

   * Compile
     * Compile and run      Ctrl + C              Compile the map and run Quake.
     * Compile only         Ctrl + Shift + C      Compile the map only.